jumpnow/jumpnowtek-site/_posts/2014-11-18-FreeBSD-Duovero-I2C-Changing-Bus-Speeds.md

 Currently I have not been successful getting `1 MHz` to work, even with the *EEPROM* described below.

 But the `100 kHz` and `400 kHz` speeds are working well on the two different devices I have tried.
-Those two speeds cover all of the *I2C* devices I have worked with.
+Those are the common speeds used with *I2C* so this is a good improvement.

 You can change the *I2C* bus speed three different ways